btrimoui/intersight-gpu-zabbix/README.md

 Backfilling Support: Because we preserve the original timestamps, the script can retrieve and "backfill" multiple data points from a single query (e.g., fetching 60 minutes of 10-minute buckets).
 Zabbix will correctly plot all six points at their respective historical times rather than bunching them up at the current time.

+## ⚖️ License

+This project is licensed under the **MIT License**.
+See the LICENSE file for the full text.

+*Disclaimer: This is a community-contributed project.
+It is not an official Cisco product.
+Use at your own risk.*